 Berrios strikes out 12 as Twins beat Rangers 2-0

+MINNEAPOLIS (AP) Once Jose Berrios escaped a jam in the first inning, the rest of the day belonged to the ace right-hander.

-MINNEAPOLIS (AP) — Jose Berrios struck out a career-best 12 in seven innings, and the Minnesota Twins beat Bartolo Colon and the Texas Rangers 2-0 on Sunday.
+Berrios struck out a career-best 12 in seven innings, helping the Minnesota Twins beat Bartolo Colon and the Texas Rangers 2-0 on Sunday.

+Shin-Soo Choo jumped on Berrios’ first-pitch fastball for a leadoff double, but Berrios settled down before the Rangers could grab an early lead.

+”Yeah, he surprised me,” Berrios said through an interpreter. ”I threw a fastball right down the pipe and he obviously connected as you guys know.
+That kind of gave me a heads up like, `Oh, OK, game on here.”’

-Eddie Rosario had two hits for Minnesota, which snapped a three-game losing streak.
+Eddie Rosario had two hits for the Twins, who snapped a three-game losing streak.
 Bobby Wilson and Robbie Grossman each singled in a run.

 The Rangers had won seven in a row and missed out on a chance for a perfect six-game road trip.
 Colon (4-5) yielded two runs and seven hits in seven innings.